pebble-dev/rebble-help/_topic/lockerSync.md

 # Download the .pbw

-At the bottom of the store page you'll see an option **download pbw**.
+At the bottom of the store page you'll see an option 'download pbw'.
 Tap it.

 ![](/images/lockersync/3.png)